-One MyLupusTeam member shared their experience living with multiple conditions.
-“I actually have Sjögren’s and haven’t technically tested positive for lupus,” they explained.
+One MyLupusTeam member shared their experience living with multiple conditions: “I actually have Sjögren’s and haven’t technically tested positive for lupus,” they explained.
 “I’m going to my rheumatologist to get my joint pain under control.
 I’ve been having sharp chest pains for four years, thinking it was my heart murmur or bronchitis, but those tests were negative.”

-Certain autoantibodies (antibodies that target the body’s own proteins) that are typically found in Sjögren’s syndrome can be seen in lupus.
-Their mere presence doesn’t mean you definitely have one or both conditions.
-Speak with your rheumatologist to learn more.
+Health experts estimate that up to 14 percent to 17.8 percent of people with lupus also have Sjögren’s disease.
+Some autoantibodies (antibodies that attack the body’s proteins) that are typically found in Sjögren’s disease can also be seen in lupus.
+However, just having these antibodies doesn’t mean you definitely have one or both conditions.
+It’s important to speak with your rheumatologist to get a clear understanding.

 Get updates directly to your inbox.